Acting Headteacher: Mrs J Parker

 Hi, I’m Mrs Regan.

-I have been lucky enough to work here at St Anne’s for the past four years, although I have been teaching in other Schools for nearly 18!!!
+I have been lucky enough to work here at St Anne’s for the past eight years, although I have been teaching in other Schools for nearly 18!

 I have always wanted to be a teacher and have thoroughly enjoyed every step of my journey to date.